 The first option is to install a bank of batteries that can save the excess energy your system generates.
 This will give you backup energy to operate your home in the evenings or on stormy days when the sun is hidden.
 This option will save you money by eliminating the need to connect to the grid when solar energy isn't available.

 The second option is to sell your energy to your retail electric provider.
-Rhythm offers a the solar buyback program.
+Rhythm offers a solar buyback program.
 Now that solar power is more widely used, almost every electric company in Texas offers a program that allows solar customers to sell their excess energy.
 You should contact your energy provider to determine how you would be compensated.

 Some power companies offer credit to the customer's account, while others offer more direct compensation.
 In either case, find out how much you would be compensated.
 The amount you receive should be close to the amount you pay for energy.
 If they're offering far less per kWh, you'll probably be better off to save the energy for your household's own usage.